cgarling/StellarTracks.jl/docs/src/basti_v2.md

 BaSTIv2.feh_grid
 ```

+This is a superset of all available iron abundances; not all combinations of physics and chemistry will have all these iron abundances available.
+In particular, the α-enhanced models with \[α/Fe\]=0.4 presently have a limited number of iron abundances available.

 The BaSTIv2 grid includes models with scaled-solar abundance patterns, α-enhanced models with an average \[α/Fe\]=0.4 (presented in [Pietrinferni2021](@citet)), and α-depleted models with \[α/Fe\]=-0.2 (presented in [Pietrinferni2024](@citet).
 For these models, the abundances of the α elements O, Ne, Mg, Si, S, Ar, Ca, and Ti have been changed relative to Fe.
 These α-enhanced models are useful for modeling low-metallicity stars that formed prior to significant iron enrichment from type Ia supernovae.
 These stars are most common in the Galactic halo and low-mass dwarf galaxies.
 Note that the conversion between metal mass fraction ``Z`` and logarithmic metal abundance \[M/H\] is the same for the scaled-solar models as for the α-enhanced models, however the iron abundance \[Fe/H\] is not the same as \[M/H\] -- see Table 1 of [Pietrinferni2021](@citet) and [Pietrinferni2024](@citet) for the full elemental abundance tables.

 For scaled-solar abundance patterns, models are available with different physics models varying convective overshooting during central H-burning and atomic diffusion.
 So-called "canonical" models do not including overshooting, while "non-canonical" models do include a convective overshooting treatment (see section 3 of [Pietrinferni2004](@citet)).
 Inclusion of convective overshooting during central H-burning mainly changes the main sequence turn-off morphology and generally results in better fits to simple stellar populations like globular clusters.
 For methods in this module that take a `canonical::Bool` argument, a value of `canonical=true` indicates you want to use the "canonical" stellar models, while a value of `canonical=false` means you want to use the "non-canonical" models that include convective core overshooting.
 Similarly, setting an argument `diffusion::Bool=true` indicates you wish to use the models with atomic diffusion.
 For scaled-solar abundance patterns, models with different Reimers mass loss parameters `η` are also available.